IBM-Cloud/docs/services/IoT/gateways/dashboard.md

 When a device is successfully connected to your gateway, it displays on the dashboard of your {{site.data.keyword.iot_short_notm}} organization.

+Refer to recipe [Connecting Raspberry Pi as a Gateway to Watson IoT](https://developer.ibm.com/recipes/tutorials/connecting-raspberry-pi-as-a-gateway-to-watson-iot-using-node-red/) for detailed flow and description.

 **Note:** In the {{site.data.keyword.iot_short_notm}} dashboard, devices and gateways that are connected directly to the {{site.data.keyword.iot_short_notm}} display a status icon to indicate that they are connected.
 The dashboard displays devices that are connected indirectly through a gateway as disconnected as it does not have any knowledge of a devices connectivity to the gateway.